 OPP has over 20 years’ experience helping organisations build their resilience by raising awareness of individual differences in personality.
 The application of this knowledge enables organisations and individuals to manage pressure without the negative consequences of stress.
-Our psychometric instruments are used by over half of the FTSE 100, and our consultancy team work with clients as diverse as global accountancy firms, the NHS, and the RAF to run events, exercises and activities that have a lasting impact on individual and organisational resilience.
+Our psychometric instruments are used by over half of the FTSE 100, and our consultancy team work with clients as diverse as the NHS, and the RAF to run events, exercises and activities that have a lasting impact on individual and organisational resilience.

 Which tools should I use to build resilience?

 - MBTI® Step I and the MBTI Stress Management Report can be used to help individuals understand and manage their own stress process.

 - In the Grip is ideal for managers to understand not only how to manage their own stress, but also how to recognise it in others and build resilience in their team.

 Many of the coaches have now put their MBTI knowledge into everyday practice, with conversations about how they are getting on in the environment and reacting to certain stressors.
 The training has been useful in helping recommend appropriate activities to re-energise, or to identify those things that take more effort and why, to both coaches and players in the environment.”

 Kate Green, National Lead – Personal Development & Welfare.